ildunari/enhanced-word/README.md

 ## Overview

-Enhanced-Word-MCP-Server implements the [Model Context Protocol](https://modelcontextprotocol.io/) with a focus on consolidation and efficiency.
-It provides 22 powerful tools that replace 47 individual functions, offering:
+Enhanced-Word-MCP-Server implements the [Model Context Protocol](https://modelcontextprotocol.io/) with a focus on comprehensive document operations.
+It provides 38 powerful tools, including:

-- **53% tool reduction** while preserving all functionality
+- **Session management** for multi-document workflows
 - **Consolidated operations** for better usability
 - **Enhanced functionality** with regex support and advanced formatting
 - **Academic and professional workflow optimization**